 Once you download the app, you are prompted to create an account, verify your email and add your address.
 The addition of the address seems odd at first, but it’s necessary to use the “Nearby Incidents” function of the Ring app.

-To keep your Doorbell 2 running constantly, I suggest buying an extra rechargeable battery.
+To keep your Video Doorbell 2 running constantly, I suggest buying an extra rechargeable battery.

 The application is the make-or-break part of any smart home product.
 If an application isn’t natural and well thought out, using the functions is a chore.